 Bucks County Lawyer for Child Support

 The lawyers at The Law Offices of Greg Prosmushkin, P.C. can help you and your children get the support you deserve through skillful navigation of the court process.
-We also handle a variety of other family-based legal issues, including custody, adoption, and pre-/post-nuptial agreements.
-Clients looking for a dedicated and experienced attorney should call our office for a free consultation: (215) 297-6333 (Bucks County).
+We are also equipped handle a variety of other family-based legal issues, including custody, adoption, and pre-/post-nuptial agreements.
+Clients looking for a dedicated and experienced lawyer should call our office for a free consultation: (215) 297-6333 (Bucks County).